whatwg/sg/Stages.md

    <td><ul><li>A draft specification for the <a href="./IPR%20Policy.md#21-contribution)">Contribution</a>, in a standards organization-approved incubation venue (see stage 1).</li>
 <li>Consensus that the rough API shape defined in the draft specification is the right approach to solve the problem, pending any significant problems found during this stage.</li></ul>
    </td>
-   <td><ul><li>The WHATWG expects the Contribution to be developed and eventually included in the relevant WHATWG standard.</li>
+   <td><ul><li>The WHATWG expects the <a href="./IPR%20Policy.md#21-contribution)">Contribution</a> to be developed and eventually included in the relevant WHATWG standard.</li>
-<li>This stage also demonstrates commitment from the spec community to review the specification, and commitment from the [Contributor](./IPR%20Policy.md#contributor) to drive the addition of comprehensive tests, ideally with a prototype in at least one browser engine.</li></ul>
+<li>This stage also demonstrates commitment from the spec community to review the specification, and commitment from the <a href="./IPR%20Policy.md#contributor">Contributor</a> to drive the addition of comprehensive tests, ideally with a prototype in at least one browser engine.</li></ul>
    </td>
    <td><ul><li>The draft specification uses Web IDL to define any new JavaScript APIs, roughly matches the style of the standard it's expected to merge into, and has a processing model, including full algorithms.
 However, there may be rough edges or TODOs in the processing model.</li></ul>
    </td>